youcantgetme/TwitchLiveLeecher/README.md

 # Twitch Live Leecher

-Capture Twitch live feed into files.

-A simple PHP script to emulate browser watching live stream , download HLS via ffmpeg.
+A simple PHP script to emulate browser watching live stream, download HLS via ffmpeg.

 # installation

-- Modify `run.bat` , add or edit channel
+- Modify `run.bat`, add or edit channel
 - Execute `run.bat`
 - The result will locate in VOD folder

-# Notes
+# Options

+- Check interval
-The default listening interval is 180 seconds , change this via IDLE_TIME at the live_leecher.php
+The default listening interval is 180 seconds, change this via IDLE_TIME.

+- Audio only
+Set AUDIO_ONLY to 1 to record audio only, useful when just preventing from DMCA auto mute purpose.

+# Config by channel

+If no arguments on tail, setting from script will be use.

+- The default no tail, leaves AUDIO_ONLY to decide.
+@start php\php.exe live_leecher.php test

+- Audio option , add `a` or `A` on tail to record audio only.
+@start php\php.exe live_leecher.php test `a`

+- Video option , add `v` or `V` on tail to record video only.
+@start php\php.exe live_leecher.php test `v`

+- A/V option , add `AV` or `av` on tail to record both.
+@start php\php.exe live_leecher.php test `av`